Bookmap Knowledge Base

 3. If you unsubscribe from one of the instruments, you will automatically unsubscribe from all the Multibook synthetic instruments that use it.
 Multibook is not trading capable.

-6. The performance of Multibook with futures products may be worse than with spot.
-It will be fixed in future releases.
+5. The performance of Multibook with futures products may be worse than with spot.
+This will be fixed in future releases.

 Need help?
 Please join our Discord Community Chat here: https://discord.gg/rR2XQpzjwp.